patricksavalle/devops-project-template/content/project-plan.md

 Technical design translates the functional design into codeable constructions, using the appropriate technical standards, architectures and patterns.
 The design is formulated in UML.
-Technical design is not meant to be complete, just complete enough to manage coding complexity.
+Technical design is not meant to be complete, just complete enough to manage codhttps://beapython.dev/2021/03/07/most-frequently-used-design-patterns-in-software-development/ing complexity.

 ### 4. Implementation (coding)